 Alarm Permit Applications:

 Alarm Permits may be obtained at the Burbank Police Department's Traffic Bureau, Monday through Friday, 8 a.m. to 5 p.m. or by calling 818 238-3226 to request an application be mailed.
-An application may also be downloaded from the link at the bottom of this page.
+An application can also be downloaded here.
 Commercial and residential applications are handled in the same manner.
-The permit fee is $75.00 and may be paid by cash, check, or money order.
-Credit card payment is not accepted by the City for this fee.
+The permit fee is $100.00 and may be paid by check, money order, or credit card (Visa or MasterCard).
+Checks are payable to: The City of Burbank Alarm Office.
+NO CASH ACCEPTED.

 There is a change in response status fee of $ 25.00 per change.